Blake1194/ai-os/projects/project-001-local-assistant.md

 - how much memory should remain repo-based vs local-state-based in later versions

 ## Explicit Next Milestone
-Execute `task-004` and begin the first CLI-first implementation pass inside `/implementation/local-assistant-cli/`.
+Begin the first actual implementation step described in `implementation/first-build-step.md`.

 ## Next Best Action
-Start build execution for `task-004-cli-first-assistant-foundation.md`.
+Start the first actual implementation step for the request-intake module.